 Over time, the leadership of the organization transitioned from Stephanie Moles to retired Air Force Colonel Kim Olson, then to US Navy Veteran Mea Williams.

-The mission of Grace After Fire is to provide the means for women Veterans to gain self-knowledge and self-renewal.
+The mission of Grace After Fire is to provide the means for women Veterans to gain knowledge, insight and self-renewal.

 To help women Veterans help themselves.